Best Places to Get Mofongo

 Open since 2011, family-run Chago's promises that its food tastes just like your grandma's.
 Even if you don't have a Puerto Rican grandma, you will recognize the taste of homemade meals that fill up your soul as well as your body.

-The mofongos here are sublime, but for something a bit different, try the trifongo, which is made with green plantain, ripe plantain and yucca.
+The mofongos here are sublime.
+But for something a bit different, try the trifongo, which is made with green plantain, ripe plantain and yucca.

 6. Vejigantes